lykwan/mazewars/README.md

-# A-maze Ball
+# Maze Wars

 [game live][game]

-[game]: lilykwan.me:3000
+[game]: mazewars.lilykwan.me

-A-maze Ball is a multi-player game with web sockets.
+Maze Wars is a multi-player game with web sockets.
 The goal of the game is to hold onto the ball for the longest duration of time.
 Other players can kill the player holding the ball by picking up weapons and shooting at him/her.
 Once he/she is killed, the ball is released and another player can pick up the ball.

 ## Features & Implementation